 Photos of Pouch #38 are shown below.

-This fraktur embroidery was created just for a hunting pouch (#40) for my brother.
+This hunting pouch (#40) was created just for my brother.
 He wanted the first bag I created above (#36), but spoke up a little too late.
 That bag went fast.
 The followup fraktur embroidery that I did wasn’t all that appealing to him.
 So, I created this one.
 It has a similar symbology to the first pouch with a single peacock, front and center, representing Christ as the human face of God.
 The three tulips represent the Trinity.
 I have just included a photo of the flap.
 The rest is pretty much the same as the bags above.

 Shown here is my version of a simple mid 18th Century shot pouch.
 It is a variant of my Early VA shot pouch which is based on an original Virginia shot pouch that was documented by Wallace Gusler in the December 2009 Muzzle Blasts(pp. 4-8) as well as a French and Indian War shot pouch documented in the Clash of Empires exhibition catalog (p.
 30).
 This pouch is much more like the Clash of Empires pouch.